Batloun

-Batloun (Arabic: بتلون) is a village in the Chouf District in Mount Lebanon Governorate, Lebanon.
+Batloun (بتلون) is a village in the Chouf District in Mount Lebanon Governorate, Lebanon.
 Batloun is located 48 kilometers (30 miles) away from Beirut, the capital of Lebanon.
 It sits at an altitude of 1250 meters (4101 feet) above sea level and has an overall surface area of 5.5 square kilometers or about 550 hectares (2.1 square miles).

 Geography

 Batloun is bordered by Kfar Nabrakh to the west, Jisr el Misri and Barouk to the east, Mazraat El-Chouf to the south and Brih to the north.

 Population

 Between 4200 to 4500 people live in Batloun, of which 80% are permanent residents.
 Thousands of former residents of Batloun are a part of the Lebanese diaspora around the world.

 Government

 Batloun has a council with 12 members and a mayor.
 The council is divided into different committees, managing Work, Education, Culture and Delivery.

-Marwan Kaiss is mayor of Batloun since May 2016.
+Walid Farhan Serhal is mayor of Batloun since May 2025.